 Join Scott Gardner for an in-depth discussion in this video What you should know, part of Swift 3 Essential Training: The Basics.

-This course will cover the basic essentials of Swift 3.
-And it is designed for you to go through each chapter sequentially.
-So if you do jump around and find something that's not completely clear, just remember to check the table of contents or search the course to zero in on where that topic is covered.
+This course will cover the basic essentials of Swift 3 and it designed for you to go through each chapter sequentially.
+So if you do jump around and find something is not completely clear, just remember to check the table of contents or search the course to zero in on where that topic is covered.